MMorales93/2024_Intern_Project/README.md

 The scripts and data files provided in this repository detail the computational methods used to conduct the analysis, including data preprocessing, differential expression analysis, pathway enrichment analysis, and correlation analysis.

+## Purpose

+Identify potential new biomarkers for drug response in canine osteosarcoma to aid in the discovery of new treatments for both canine and human patients.

 ## Key Findings

 * Olaparib: Lower expression of genes like TMEM131L, APC, and DNAJB1 was associated with increased sensitivity.
 Higher Interferon Alpha Response scores were linked to Olaparib sensitivity.